Q&A with Amberjack Author Melissa Rooney, Creator of Eddie the Electron

 Since elementary school, I have written long letters and kept a writing journal of one kind or another.
 I also have been collecting children’s books since before I even contemplated having children.
 (I once worried that my bookshelf would scare my future husband.)
 So I decided to go to a Liberal Arts College and major in English.

 However, my mother was a single parent who insisted on the importance of being able to support myself and my family, which required a practical education.
 So I decided to major in Chemistry as well.
-Because there were so few women in the field and because I’d get paid to get my degree, my undergraduate Chemistry professors encouraged me to go into Analytical Chemistry, which involves the development and use of instruments and methods for very specialized scientific applications.
+Because there were so few women in the field and because I’d get paid to get my degree.
+My undergraduate Chemistry professors encouraged me to go into Analytical Chemistry, which involves the development and use of instruments and methods for very specialized scientific applications.
 I joined an electrochemistry laboratory at UNC, where I made and used tiny carbon electrodes to measure the electricity produced by neurotransmitters in brain tissue.
 The neuroscience was the carrot that kept me in the program.

 After graduate school, I took a postdoctoral position in Melbourne, Australia, delaying the dreaded ‘real’ job for another four years.
 I gave birth to my daughter just before returning to the states in 2002 and am fortunate to have been home with my kids ever since.
 To supplement my husband’s income (he’s a chemist too), I nannied other toddlers, tutored Chemistry, and became a contract scientific editor.
 I also continued to meet with my Ph.D. advisor for coffee.
 He urged me to come back to work for him, eventually making me an offer he thought I couldn’t refuse.
 When I finally admitted that I hated lab work and, by no means, wanted to return to academics, he asked me, insistently, how I was going to put my degree to use.